linkedin/DuaLip/docs/solver/index.rst

 parts of :math:`A` and :math:`c` corresponding to :math:`x_i`.
 Based on this we use a first-order gradient method as the main optimizer to solve the problem.
 It can also be shown that the solution obeys certain bounds to the true solution :math:`g_0(\lambda)` and in fact the exact solution of the LP can be obtained if :math:`\gamma` is small enough.
-For more details, please refer to `Basu et. al (2020)
+For more details, please refer to `Basu et al. (2020)
 <http://proceedings.mlr.press/v119/basu20a/basu20a.pdf>`_.